-3. Literature review
+3. Literature review (approximately 700 - 900 words)

-You must demonstrate to us that you are aware of what has been and what is currently being written about your topic (i.e. the literature).
-We are looking for you to make links between a body of literature and your proposed area of study and in so doing articulate the gaps in knowledge- the gaps that your research will address.
+Here are demonstrating that you are aware of what has been and what is currently being written about your topic (i.e. the academic literature, Government documents, media coverage).
+We are looking for you to make links between a body of literature and your proposed area of study and in so attempt to identify any gaps in knowledge.
 A PhD thesis arises from original research leading to new knowledge or a significant contribution to existing knowledge.
 If, at this stage, you have some thoughts on how your research is likely to contribute to knowledge then include details in your proposal.
 This section should include citations which are compiled into a reference list at the end of the document (see point 7).

-4. The research questions
+4. The research questions or hypotheses (approximately 200 words)

-Having told us what you want to study and why, and then illustrated these ideas with reference to a body of literature, the next task is to distil your ideas into a tentative set of research questions that are manageable and achievable within a normal PhD timeframe (see 6 below).
+Having told us what you want to study and why, and then illustrated these ideas with reference to a body of literature, the next task is to distil your ideas into a tentative set of research questions, hypotheses, aims and objectives (as per the underpinning discipline requires) that are manageable and achievable within a normal PhD timeframe (see 6 below).

-5. Research approach / methodologies / methods
+5. Research approach/ methodologies / methods (approximately 400 words)

 There will be many research approaches open to you.
-In your proposal, suggest the methodological approach that you might take and make a logical case as to why the research questions you have posed are best addressed by this approach.
+In your proposal, suggest the methodological approach that you might take and make a reasoned case as to why the research questions you have posed are best addressed by this approach.
 You might also suggest what methods you would use to generate data that can help you address your research questions.